 Real estate in the City Center of Centerville, UT is primarily made up of large (four, five or more bedroom) to medium sized (three or four bedroom) single-family homes and townhomes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the City Center neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 1940 and 1969.

 Real estate in the Centerville City Center neighborhood is almost exclusively owner-occupied.
-NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 99.6% of U.S. neighborhoods.
+NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 99.0% of U.S. neighborhoods.
 If you are seeking to rent, this neighborhood may not have many options, but high rates of ownership often indicate stability in a neighborhood.
+This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
+With just 0.0% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the Centerville City Center neighborhood, and/or an issue with creating enough supply for the demand.
+This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.

 Furthermore, some neighborhoods are made up of apartments.
 Some consist of row houses, and most - by far - consist of a mixture of housing types.
 But the Centerville City Center neighborhood stands out due to the total dominance of detached, single-family homes here.
 There are nearly no other types of residential real estate in the neighborhood.
 In fact, this neighborhood has a higher proportion of single-family homes in its real estate stock than 96.8% of all American neighborhoods.